1986 Australian Grand Prix: Race report

 Mansell was still in third position when, on lap 64, his left rear tyre exploded at 180 mph on the high-speed Brabham Straight as he was lapping Alliot's Ligier, sending a shower of sparks flying behind him and severely damaging his left rear suspension.
 The Williams coasted to a stop in the run-off area at the end of the straight, Mansell managing to avoid hitting anything.
 Fearing the same happening to the second car, Williams called Piquet to the pits and Prost took the lead.
 Piquet would make a late charge, closing the gap from 15.484 seconds with 2 laps remaining to just 4.205 at the finish and Prost claimed both the race and the World Championship.
 Prost had so little fuel left that he pulled up only metres past the finish line.

 In his last race for Ferrari, Johansson completed the podium in third place, albeit a lap down on Prost and Piquet.
 Martin Brundle ran out of fuel as he crossed the line in fourth place in his Tyrrell.
-His teammate Streiff finished fifth, two laps down, with Dumfries taking the final point in his Lotus.
+His teammate Streiff was classified fifth, two laps down, with Dumfries taking the final point in his Lotus.

 By winning, Prost became the first and so far only driver to ever win the Australian Grand Prix in both non-championship and World Championship form, having won the non-championship 1982 Australian Grand Prix run for Formula Pacific cars at the Calder Park Raceway in Melbourne.